sb2nov/mac-setup/Java/sdkman.md

 ## More commands

-* To install a specific version simply qualify the version you require
+* To install a specific version qualify the version you require:

 ```bash
 sdk install scala 2.12.1